PeepTheMoon/voting-app/README.md

 Owner = org, parlor = poll, pizza = vote

-* when deleting an organization also delete all polls and votes associated with the organization
+X * when deleting an organization also delete all polls and votes associated with the organization

 * when deleting a membership also delete all votes made by that member